April 23, 2020

-If you are paid hourly, your yellow time sheet or webtime entry is the only way the payroll department knows how many hours you worked and how much to pay you.
-Your time sheet indicates when you arrived and when you departed.
-Please make sure that your time is turned in by the payroll deadlines.
+If you are paid hourly, your webtime entry is the only way the payroll department knows how many hours you worked and how much to pay you.
+Your time sheet indicates the hours that you work each day.
+Please make sure that your time is submitted by the payroll deadlines.
 If you have questions, please contact the Payroll Manager at Extension #5144.

 You are responsible for accurately recording your time.
-If you have made an error, your supervisor must initial the correction.
+If you have made an error, you must contact your supervisor for correction.

 No one may record hours worked for another employee.
-Tampering with another's webtime entry or time sheet is cause for disciplinary action, including possible dismissal, of both employees.
+Tampering with another's webtime entry is cause for disciplinary action, including possible dismissal, of both employees.
 Do not alter another person's record, or influence anyone else to alter your record for you.
 In the event of an error in recording your time, please report the matter to your supervisor immediately.

 We hope you will manage your financial affairs so that we will not be obligated to execute any court-ordered wage assignment or garnishment against your wages.
 However, whenever court-ordered deductions are to be taken from your paycheck, you will be notified.